 The City seeks to bring non-compliant entities into compliance with RMC Chapter 5.04.
 HdL believes it is best to take a targeted approach to the discovery accounts by beginning with the property rental category first and then the general business category.
-HdL has conducted discovery programs with other cities and based off past results, recommends a three-month amnesty program for each category to run consecutively.
+HdL has conducted discovery programs with other cities and based off past results recommends a three-month amnesty program for each category to run consecutively.
 Historically with similar amnesty programs, HdL has achieved an overall compliance rate of 75-80% versus a 60-65% without an amnesty program being offered.
 It is also important to set a time component as statistically, both the first and second months of an amnesty program typically produce a 15% response rate while the third and final month's response rate spikes to approximately 42%.
 There is usually a residual 10% increase (for late filers) that occurs during the fourth month.

 The City recognizes that the business community is an important and valuable element in the City.
 The City also recognizes that guidelines and procedures set forth in the RMC and the adherence to and equitable application of those guidelines is essential to enhancing equity and building trust among its business community.
 Although all of the previously described options are viable, staff recommends Option 3.
-Option 3 will give business owners an opportunity to pay their back taxes while creating a foundation of compliance moving forward.
+In addition to being the most equitable option for the business population regardless of compliance status, Option 3 will give business owners an opportunity to pay their back taxes while creating a foundation of compliance moving forward.
 After the initial amnesty program, staff recommends all new discoveries be equitably and fairly assessed at the statewide industry standard of charging three years back taxes plus the current year's tax, plus penalties as set forth in RMC Chapter 5.04.220 Delinquent taxes - Penalties.